SurayaAtouraya/Mean_Median_Photo_Filter/README.md

 # How to Run:

 To use the program on Linux:
 1) Download the "filter.h","main.c" and "makefile" files.
+Make sure they are in the same directory.
-3) Type "make".
+3) Type "make" in the terminal while being in the same directory as the files.
 The executable "denoise" should now be created.
-4) Execute the file with the execution prototype "./denoise input_file output_file N F".
+4) Execute the file with the execution prototype "./denoise input_file output_file N F", inputting your values.

 NOTE: Make sure the photo you are using for the program is a PPM file, to convert an image to a PPM file use imagemagick by typing "convert -compress none image_to_convert new_ppm_file.ppm" in the terminal.

 NOTE: If you do not have Imagemagick use "sudo apt-get install imagemagick" to install it.

-NOTE: Make sure makefile does not have .txt in the name.
+NOTE: Make sure the makefile does not have .txt in the name.